bertrandmc/til/aws/developer-associate-notes.md

 SNS notifications can also trigger Lambda functions: when a message is published to an SNS topic that has a Lambda function subscribed to it, the Lambda is invoked with the payload of the published message.
 Stored redundantly across multiple AZs.
 Push based (not need for pulling).
 Follows a Pub-Sub pattern.

+**Protocols**
+In order for customers to have broad flexibility of delivery mechanisms, Amazon SNS supports notifications over multiple transport protocols.
+“HTTP”, “HTTPS”, ”Email”, “Email-JSON”, “SQS” and “SMS”.

+**Encryption**
+In-flight HTTPS by default.
+At-rest encryption with KMS.

+**Access Control**
+IAM Policies regulate access to SNS APIs.
+SNS Access Policies (Similar to S3 bucket policies can also be used to control access to SNS topics, common use cases are to allow cross-account access and to allow access to other services such as S3 to write to SNS topic.

 **SNS vs SQS**
 SNS is push based and SQS is pull based.